adamkucharski/2020-cov-tracing/README.md

 # 2020-cov-tracing

-Code for modelling combined isolation, tracing and physical distancing measures.
+Code for modelling combined isolation, tracing and physical distancing measures. _Note: this is working repository, so code and data are likely to change over time_

 ### Quick start guide